Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 ![Line Chart with Svelte](https://raw.githubusercontent.com/Maximinodotpy/articles/main/040%20-%20Line%20Chart%20with%20Svelte/_blog/line-diagram-screenshot.png)

-Within the Component, we will distribute the given data into a range to fit into the Diagram; this Behavior may be nothing for you, so your main takeaway could be how incredible SVG is and how easy it is to create Graphics with it.
+Within the Component,  we'll distribute the given data into a range to fit into the Diagram; this Behavior may be nothing for you, so your main takeaway could be how incredible SVG is and how easy it is to create Graphics with it.

 First, we will create the Line Chart Component.
 Then we will use it in a Svelte Application.